certificado means certificate — a common term in Travel Spanish. Learn how it's used in a real-world example.

 💡 Did You Know?

-🔁 Synonyms & opposites of "Certificado"
+🔁 Synonyms & opposites of "certificado"

-Synonyms: título, diploma, documento oficial, constancia
+Synonyms: título, diploma, documento, constancia, acta

-🔍 See more academic & exam prep words
+🔍 See more travel spanish words

 ❓ FAQ